DevThant/react-hangman/hope.md

 </style>
 ```

-### Summary
+### Explanation

+- The `deleteValue` method now directly emits the updated list of XmiIds, excluding the deleted one, without calling `deleteSelected`.
-- The `deleteValue` function in `TrackItemProperty.vue` has been modified to only remove the track item from the `value` array without updating the GoJS diagram.
+- This ensures that the track item is removed from the `TrackItemProperty` array, but the diagram's visual representation is maintained.
-- The `deleteSelected` function no longer updates the selection and highlighting in the GoJS diagram.

 ### Next Steps

-1. **Test the Modification**:
-   - Run the application and ensure that clicking "x" on a Track Item removes it from `TrackItemProperty` without removing it from the GoJS diagram.
-   - Verify that the item remains in the diagram but is no longer associated with the track items.

-2. **Refinement**:
-   - If needed, refine the logic further to ensure proper interaction between Vue and GoJS.

-Let me know if you need further assistance or if there are other parts of the code that need investigation or modification.
+1. Verify if the interaction works as expected with the provided changes.
+2. If needed, provide additional files or information to further fine-tune the interaction.